netdata/kernel-collector/docs/Update-libbpf.md

  older than `4.15`.
 The selection is done inside `library/Makefile` depending on the kernel used to compile the library.

-We only need to change this directory, case we begin to support kernels older than `4.11`.
+We only need to update this directory if we decide to support Kernels older than `4.11`.

 ## Libbpf